ericchudow/Pages/friday_evening.md

 ---

-We are planning to have Friday evening Shabbat Sukkot services at 6:00 PM at our synagogue, Chizuk Amuno Congregation, followed by a kosher, meat dinner for our out-of-town guests.
+We are planning to have Friday evening Shabbat Sukkot services at 6:00 PM at our synagogue, Chizuk Amuno Congregation, followed by a kosher, meat dinner in Chizuk's Sukkah for our out-of-town guests.
 Please let us know if you have any food allergies or restrictions.

 ## Synagogue Information
 <hr />